Westfield State University

 The theme for this year's symposium is Instruments in a Common Band: Voice, Identity, and Respectful Dialogue.

 Registration fee (including afternoon snacks and light supper: $30.
 Full-time undergraduate students: $20.
-Save the date!
+To register, click here.

 4:00 Registration and refreshments